Your gutters and downspouts shouldn’t make noises when it’s raining, other than splashing sounds as rainwater makes its way through.…

 Your gutters and downspouts shouldn’t make noises when it’s raining, other than splashing sounds as rainwater makes its way through.
-Sometimes gutters make thudding and clanging sounds and in today’s post, local gutter and roofing contractor ARCH Exteriors, LLC shares the common causes of noisy gutters.
+Sometimes gutters make thudding and clanging sounds and in today’s post, the gutter installation experts from ARCH Exteriors, LLC shares the common causes of noisy gutters.

 Gutter troughs and downspouts need to be clear of dirt, leaves and debris for it to work efficiently.
 Nothing should obstruct rainwater as it flows from the roof edge, through the gutter troughs and into the downspouts.
 Sometimes you might hear slight creaking noises during a heavy downpour; this is normal.